beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 What if you wanted to bring back more than one single piece of data from the function?
 I mean, you can only return one thing, right?
-What if I answered that question with another question, like this:
+What if I answered that question with another question? ...Er, two questions?

 What happens when you pass a pointer as a parameter to a function?
 Does a copy of the pointer get put on the stack? _You bet your sweet peas it